Shonkware/DroidModLoader/README.md

 - import mod archives from device storage
 - extract archives into managed mod directories
 - keep each installed mod isolated in its own folder
-- support loose-file scanning after extraction
+- support loose file scanning after extraction
 - prepare installed content for use in a shared game environment

 ### File Scanning and Conflict Detection